LydP/Divvy-Bike-Share-Data-Analysis/README.md

 This is the Google Colaboratory notebook that describes my analysis and the data in more detail.

-### Divvy_presentation.pptx

-This is the PowerPoint file containing the most pertinent points of my analysis and my conclusions and suggestions.

 ### Divvy_report.pdf

 This is my analysis and conclusions presented in the form of a report.
 It's essentially a simplified version of the content in Divvy_Trip_Data_Analysis.ipynb.